whitneyburton/portfolios/students/1801-front/david-daugherty/20180607-David-Daugherty-M3.md

 * [Evaluation](https://github.com/daughedm/front-end-submissions-public/blob/master/1801/mod-3/swapi/doc/scores.md)

 For SwapiBox I was tasked to create a site that pulled data in from the Star Wars Api and display it as cards.
 The big take away for this was to learn react and fetch calls on your own to really solidify their concepts.
-This project really challenged me by relying on myself to all the inner details of react with out relying on anyone else.
+This project really challenged me by relying on myself to learn all the inner details of react with out relying on anyone else.

 **Evaluator: Christie**